 Optimizing your photos can give your website the strategic that advantage many SaaS businesses need to crush their competitors.
-Think about it – the competition is unable to see what or how you are doing, after all, yet you will at least obtain higher search rankings that means:
+Optimized images will help you obtain higher search rankings, which means:

 - More leads/sales

 And yet, how much effort do you pay to your SaaS products’ image, let alone optimizing it?
 Probably not a lot.
 As a result, you may be missing out on a substantial amount of business.

 Why Do Search Engines Care About Page Loading Times?

 In January 2018, Google announced that mobile search algorithms would begin to take page loading speeds into account.
 It was called the ‘speed update’.

 Two things critically slow down page loading speeds: